morrownr/8814au/README.md

 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)

-Note: WPA3-AES does not work.
-If you need a comparable adapter that does support WPA3-AES, I suggest an Alfa AWUS036ACM (mt7612u chipset).
-You can get more information and links to this adapter at the following site:
+Note: WPA3 does not work.
+If you need a comparable adapter that does support WPA3, I suggest an Alfa AWUS036ACM (mt7612u chipset) or a Alfa AWUS036ACHM (mt7610u chipset).
+You can get more information and links to these adapters at the following site:

 https://github.com/morrownr/USB-WiFi